Your basket is currently empty!

 The benefits of air-purifying houseplants

 Here at TLB, this is one of our absolute favourite indoor plants.
 As many of you will know, we regularly and unapologetically shout about the air purifying power of indoor plants and the Peace Lily is an absolute superhero on this front being a top performer when it comes to air-filtering.
 Not only does it look stunning but whilst it is sitting pretty in your home it’s also quietly working hard, removing harmful toxins from the air we breathe, win-win.
 If you love the idea of styling these hard-working beauties in your home, take a look at our full range of air-purifying plants.

-A Complete Guide on How to Care for a Peace Lily
+A Complete Guide on How to Care for the Peace Lily